0oshowero0/HealthyCities/README.md

 Memory: 128G DDR4 Memory

 ### Installation Guide
-Typically, a morden computer with fast internet can complete the installation within 10 mins.
+Typically, a modern computer with fast internet can complete the installation within 10 mins.

-1. Download Anaconda according to [Official Website](https://www.anaconda.com/products/distribution), which can be done by the fillowing command (newer version of anaconda should also works)
+1. Download Anaconda according to [Official Website](https://www.anaconda.com/products/distribution), which can be done by the following command (newer version of anaconda should also work)
 ``` bash
 wget -c https://repo.anaconda.com/archive/Anaconda3-2022.10-Linux-x86_64.sh
 ```